Bluestone Church Arts Space Creative Development Program

 Outcome: Although ILBIJERRI had presented this work previously at Belvoir in Sydney and Northcote Town Hall in Melbourne, the Creative Development Residency was used to completely rewrite the script ahead of a National Tour which took place April-June 2017.
 The new version of the production brought on a new director (Eva Grace Mullaley, an exciting young Indigenous director and national convenor of the Blackfella Performing Arts Alliance) and a new (smaller) all Indigenous cast (Trevor Jamieson, Mathew Cooper, Ebony McGuire & Jesse Butler).
 After the development Ilbijerri Theatre Company took the production to the National Theatre in St Kilda for a final rehearsal period before the opening of the tour.
 A public showing of the development of Coranderrk was presented on 7 April 2017.

 “What ILBIJERRI is able to take from this painful history is a story of resistance and of strength.” - The Age, 4 stars

 - Moral Panic - to develop a performance text for a new work titled ‘Love/Chamberlain’ by Bridget Mackey.

 Outcome: "The Bluestone Church Arts Space development allowed us to test out new writing on the floor, and provided space and time to expand on these discoveries.
 In November 2017 we closed a development season of six public performances at Canberra’s Ainslie & Gorman Arts Centre.
 Thanks to these opportunities, we now have a strong first draft of our script."
 Bridget Mackey

-Applications for the Creative Development Program are not currently open.
+Applications for the annual Creative Development Program for 2020 are closed.

-Applications for residencies during 2020 will open in September 2019.
+Applications for the 2021 program will open in October 2020.

 Creative residencies are also available at Footscray’s Artsbox.